Calvinverse/calvinverse.docs/src/documentation/getting-started.md

   need to be executed.
 Each additional action adds complexity to the system and requires implementation, testing and maintenance.
-* Related to the number of products is the different types of programming languages that are used in the pipeline e.g. .NET, javascript, java, go etc..
+* Related to the number of products is the different types of programming languages that are used in the pipeline e.g. .NET, JavaScript, Java, go etc..
 The more different languages need to be supported the more complex the system becomes, because the build agents need to be able to execute builds for the different languages, different package managers are required and potentially build agents on different operating systems need to be provided, e.g. when building iOS applications.